-The Writing Across the Curriculum program requires the completion of the following courses:
+The Writing Enriched Curriculum program requires the completion of the following courses:

 - 1. ENG103W Academic Writing and Research

 - 2. ENG301W Advanced Academic Writing and Research

 - 3. ECC490W Senior Seminar

 - 4. an upper-division W course in the major

-- an elective W course chosen in consultation with the student's advisor
+- 5. an elective W course chosen in consultation with the student's advisor

 Writing courses within majors will further offer students an opportunity to develop written communication skills relevant to those majors.
-Writing courses require at least 20 pages of drafted writing in one or more assignments intended to improve overall competence in written communication.
-Such assignments may take diverse forms including an extended thesis, multiple drafts of a short composition, essay questions on written examinations, and entries in a course journal.
+Writing courses require drafted writing in the length and style appropriate to that discipline in one or more assignments intended to improve student competence in written communication.
+Such assignments may take divers forms depending on the discipline, including an extended research paper, multiple drafts of a short composition, and entries in a course journal.